 Students will access the online Wellness Wheel assessment, complete and submit results.
-Students will discuss ideas for addressing areas of need to assure personal self-care for counselors.
+In a paper format Students will discuss ideas for addressing areas of need to assure personal self-care for counselors and analyze their results.
+This is a typed Double spaced paper, analyzing your results and answering the question in PAPER format!!!
+Citations will be in APA format.

 5. Professionalism, Participation, and Preparedness (Class Discussions) (70 points): Students are expected to exhibit professional (respectful) behavior at all times.
 Students are expected to submit all assignments on time and prepared for discussion of the assigned readings for that week and be prepared to participate in class activities and case studies.
 Discussions should include something learned from each chapter, what you liked about the chapter, and why, and what you didn't like and why.
+MAKE SURE TO ADDRESS ALL PARTS